Overview and Description

 6. Determine the zone of partial preservation (ZPP).

-The ZPP is used only in injuries with absent motor (No DAP, no LT and no PP sensation) in the lowest sacral segments S4-5 and refers to those dermatomes and myotomes caudal to the sensory and motor levels that remain partially innervated.
-With sacral sparring of sensory function, the sensory ZPP is not applicable and therefore “NA” is recorded in the block of the worksheet.
-Accordingly, if VAC is present, the motor ZPP is not applicable and is noted as “NA”.
+The ZPP is used only in injuries with absent sacral motor (no VAC) or sensory function (no DAP, no LT, and no PP sensation) in the lowest sacral segments S4-5.
+Note that in 2019 ISNCSCI revision, ZPP rules were modified and are no longer contingent on any AIS grade.
+A ZPP refers to those dermatomes and myotomes caudal to the sensory and motor levels that remain partially innervated.
+The most caudal level with intact sensation or motor function is documented as the sensory or motor ZPP, respectively.
+Motor ZPP are now defined and should be documented in all cases including patients with incomplete injuries with absent VAC.
+With sacral sparing of sensory function, the sensory ZPP is not applicable and therefore “NA” is recorded in the block of the worksheet.
+Accordingly, if VAC is present, the motor ZPP is not applicable and is noted as “NA.”
+ZPPs can be important functionally.
+In fact, patients with AIS A injuries but have a motor ZPP greater than 3 levels below the injury are more likely to convert to incomplete injuries over time.11

 A=Complete.
 No sensory or motor function is preserved in sacral segments S4-5.

-Sensory but not motor function is preserved below the neurological level and includes the sacral segments S4-5 (light touch or pin prick at S4-5 or deep anal pressure) AND no motor function is preserved more than three levels below the motor level on either side of the body.
+B=Sensory Incomplete.
+Sensory but not motor function is preserved below the neurological level and includes the sacral segments S4-5 (light touch or pin prick at S4-5 or DAP) AND no motor function is preserved more than three levels below the motor level on either side of the body.

 C=Motor Incomplete.
-Motor function is preserved at the most caudal sacral segments for voluntary anal contraction (VAC) OR the patient meets the criteria for sensory incomplete status (sensory function preserved at the most caudal sacral segments S4-5 by LT, PP or DAP), and has some sparring of motor function more than three levels below the ipsilateral motor level on either side of the body.
-(This includes key or non-key muscle functions to determine motor incomplete status) For AIS C- less than half of key muscle functions below the single NLI have a muscle grade ≥ 3.
+Motor function is preserved at the most caudal sacral segments for VAC OR the patient meets the criteria for sensory incomplete status (sensory function preserved at the most caudal sacral segments S4-5 by LT, PP or DAP) AND has some sparing of motor function more than three levels below the ipsilateral motor level on either side of the body.
+(This includes key or non-key muscle functions to determine motor incomplete status.)
+For AIS C – less than half of key muscle functions below the single NLI have a muscle grade ≥ 3.

 D=Motor Incomplete.
 Motor incomplete status as defined above, with at least half (half or more) of key muscle functions below the single NLI having a muscle grade ≥ 3.